First psoriasis symptoms

 2. The size of the affected areas can grow and rash can spread to other parts of the body.

-3. Skin rash triggered by psoriasis may emerge on any part of a human's body icluding scalp (scalp psoriasis) and even on the genitalia but most often it localizes on the elbows folds and under knee cups.
+3. Skin rash triggered by psoriasis may emerge on any part of a human's body icluding scalp (scalp psoriasis) and even on the genitalia but most often it localizes on the elbow folds and under knee cups.

 4. Red spots that were formed earlier (papules) grow bigger, thicker, their layer gets rough and they start flaking.